An early work-in-progress dedicated to helping,

 Principal premise of Light the fuse: Not the great New Zealand novel is that humankind will only mobilise to salvage a remotely survivable climate, if, and only if, the mobilisation needed is promptly, convincingly demonstrated.

 To do a blind bit of good, of course, news of the demonstration must be pervasive.
 In the 1960s, it was demonstrated, that the word could be spread, with the first of the heavy lifting done by three-minute-long pop songs.
 But movies did much of the work, from A Hard Day’s Night to Easy Rider.
-However, the mission facing humanity, in the mid-2020s, demands that civilisation is comprehensively reengineered, never mind merely walking on the Moon, countering consumerist culture, much less destroying rock ’n’ roll—the movie demands to be mega.
+However, the mission facing humanity, in the mid-2020s, demands that civilisation is comprehensively reengineered, never mind merely walking on the Moon, countering consumerist culture, much less destroying rock ’n’ roll.
+No, to contribute to creating the impetus to mobilise to salvage a survivable climate, the movie demands to be mega.

 Routes by which a tyro-novelist activist could, at least semi-plausibly, provoke a fully-fledged mega-motion picture, are myriad.
 The mega-modello device, however, permits a veritable matrix of plot-plausible routes.
 The path Cimino chooses to take, in Light the fuse , is his own, not-entirely-counterfactual one.

-An early objective, along the Light the fuse road, is to somehow attract the interest a household name.
-This household name, in a perfect world, would write such a compelling foreword that Light the fuse: Not the great New Zealand novel , in turn, convinced an actual author to take up the cudgel of writing a truly compelling novel, before too many were subjected the stumbling beginnings of this one.
+An early objective, of the Light the fuse project, is to somehow attract the interest of a household name.
+Such household name, in a perfect world, would write a foreword so confoundingly compelling that Light the fuse: Not the great New Zealand novel , in turn, smartly convinced an actual author to take up the cudgel of writing a truly compelling novel, before too many were subjected the stumbling beginnings of this one.

 In short, if this novel modello gets to be completed, the chances will be that it failed abjectly in its arguably megalomaniacal mission.
-Meantime, if there begin to be signs that humanity and its leaders have finally grasped the urgency for meaningful electrification, the influential media of the day will be heralding, for example, the widespread deployment of in-motion-charging mega-dump-trucks, powered by the smallest battery practicable, or locally, in-motion-charging trolley buses on New Zealand’s busways…
+Meantime, if there begin to be signs that humanity and its leaders have finally grasped the urgency for meaningfula probably unshirkable Light the Fuse duty will be to painstakingly explain why sticking a battery and an electric motor in everything is NOT meaningful electrification—that is, it will not reduce the quantum of fossil-fuel emissions, meanwhile creating the direly dangerous delusion that sufficient is being done electrification, the influential media of the day will be heralding, for example, the widespread deployment of in-motion-charging mega-dump-trucks, powered by the smallest battery practicable, or locally, in-motion-charging trolley buses on New Zealand’s busways—or, much more locally, an in-motion-charged, Waiwera–Wenderholm–Pūhoi fourth-tier targeted service…